containerbuildsystem/cachi2/docs/gomod.md

 ### Deprecated flags

-* `--gomod-vendor`
+* `--gomod-vendor` (deprecated in _v0.11.0_)
-* `--gomod-vendor-check`
+* `--gomod-vendor-check` (deprecated in _v0.11.0_)

-Both are deprecated and will have no effect when set.
-They are only kept for backwards compatibility reasons.
+All of them are deprecated and will have no effect when set.
+They are only kept for backwards compatibility reasons and will be removed in future releases.

 ### --cgo-disable